clydemcqueen/orca/orca_base/README.md

 * thruster translation forces
 * thruster moments are not modeled (vehicle is designed to cancel thruster moments)
 * vehicle drag
-* tether drag is not modeled (goal is to ditch the tether)
+* tether drag is not modeled

 Control inputs (world frame):
 * u_x